2021-2022 Undergraduate Catalog

 Arkansas Tech University does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity, age, disability, genetic information, or veteran status in any of its practices, policies, or procedures.
 This includes, but is not limited to, employment, admissions, educational services, programs or activities which it operates, or financial aid.

 Arkansas Tech University complies with all applicable state and federal laws including, but not limited to, Title VI and Title VII of the Civil Rights Act of 1964 as amended, Title IX of the Educational Amendments of 1972, Section 503 of the Rehabilitation Act of 1973, Section 504 of the Rehabilitation Act Amendments of 1974, Age Discrimination Act, Vietnam Era Veterans Readjustment Assistance Act, Uniformed Services Employment and Reemployment Act, the Civil Rights Restoration Act of 1987, the Americans with Disabilities Act of 1990, and the Civil Rights Act of 1991.
-Responsibility for implementation and compliance with this Non-Discrimination Policy has been delegated to Bob Freeman, Affirmative Action officer.
+Responsibility for implementation and compliance with this Non-Discrimination Policy has been delegated to Christina Stolarz, Affirmative Action officer.

 It is the policy of Arkansas Tech University to maintain the University Community as a place of work and study for staff, faculty, and students free of harassment, to include sexual and gender harassment and all forms of sexual intimidation and exploitation.
 All students, staff, and faculty should be aware that the University is both concerned and prepared to take action to prevent and correct such behavior.
 The determination of what constitutes sexual harassment will vary with the particular circumstances, but it may be described generally as unwanted sexual behavior, such as physical contact and verbal comments or suggestions which adversely affect the working or learning environment of others.
 Anyone who is subjected to offensive sexual behavior is encouraged to pursue the matter through the established informal or formal grievance procedures.
 Generally, the informal procedures afford an opportunity to explore a problem and consider alternative means for its resolution.